DrPaulBrewer/multicoresql/README.md

 ###Environment Variables

-`MULTICORE_SQLITE3_BIN` specify the `/path/to/usr/local/bin/sqlite3` path to the sqlite3 command shell
+`MULTICORE_SQLITE3_BIN` specify the `/path/to/usr/local/bin/sqlite3` path to the sqlite3 command shell.
-                        default is to search `PATH`
+The default is to search `PATH`.
 Useful if you have multiple sqlite3 executables or need a special version.

-`MULTICORE_SQLITE3_EXTENSIONS` a space-separated list of libraries to be loaded by multicoresql
-                        via the sqlite3 `.load` command
+`MULTICORE_SQLITE3_EXTENSIONS` a space-separated list of libraries to be loaded by multicoresql via the sqlite3 `.load` command

 ###Temp Directories

 multicoresql creates a temporary directories while running, in `/tmp/multicoresql-XXXXXX` where X is an alphanumeric character.

 Temporary directories are typically removed on successful completion of a query or command, but are left behind by failed queries and commands.
 This is by design, and allows for post-failure inspection.